 - Online Safety is concerned with supporting children and young people to develop safer online behaviours both in and out of school.

-Our local PCSO visited our school on Tuesday 6th June 2017 and gave an e-safety talk to children in Years 4, 5 and 6.
+When our local PCSO visited our school they gave an e-safety talk to children in Years 4, 5 and 6.
 Please find below some information she gave us which parents may find useful.

 Information for parents